 All winter youth hockey players must pay a fundraising fee in addition to registration fees.
 The purpose of this fee is to keep registration costs affordable for players, by allowing families to “work off” the fundraising amount.
 Families must submit a post-dated fundraising check when they register, which will be returned at the end of the season once their fundraising is fulfilled.
-All house players at the Mite level and above, have a $150 fee.
-Travel fees vary by age, which is listed on the winter travel page.
+All house players at the Mite level and above have a $150 fee.
+Travel fees vary by age, which is listed on the Winter Travel Program page.
 There is no family discount for fundraising, and if families have a mix of travel and house players, each player is charged accordingly.

 Families may choose from any of the options below:

 Families can either pay the entire amount at registration or add the amount onto their registration payment plan.
 In families with multiple players, the family can choose to buy-out of each player separately.

 Players earn 50% of each item they sell or buy.
 Check out the WYR youth hockey collection and download an order form.
 Forms are also available in the skate shop.
 Orders are due November 23 and will be delivered before Christmas.
 Customers must each complete an order form and pay with cash or check.
 After November 23, apparel will be stocked in the skate shop for general purchase.

 Families can earn between 37–50% of their sales (depends on total amount sold) in fundraising credit.
 Order forms are available in Glacier Ice Rink’s skate shop.
 Sales take place between November 8 and 22 and paid orders are due by November 25.
 Cookie dough will be available for pick up ONLY on December 6.